w3f/polkadot-wiki/docs/learn/learn-account-abstraction.md

 or associated data.
 Custom origins can be created while designing your chain using the Substrate (which is part of the [Polkadot SDK](https://github.com/paritytech/polkadot-sdk)).

-The figure below shows the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}'s origin abstraction.
+The figure below shows Polkadot's origin abstraction.
 Accounts happen to be just one variant (or corner case) of Substrate's FRAME possible origins, the `frame_system::RawOrigin::Signed`.
-OpenGov origins function in a way that, if conditions (approval and support) are met and a proposal passes, the appropriate [origin is then associated with the scheduled call](https://github.com/paritytech/polkadot-sdk/blob/1835c091c42456e8df3ecbf0a94b7b88c395f623/substrate/frame/referenda/src/lib.rs#L884).
+OpenGov origins function in a way that, if conditions (approval and support) are met and a proposal passes, the appropriate
+[origin is then associated with the scheduled call](https://github.com/paritytech/polkadot-sdk/blob/1835c091c42456e8df3ecbf0a94b7b88c395f623/substrate/frame/referenda/src/lib.rs#L884).
 Those origins are caller-personas that do not have any entity behind them, and do not hold any state on chain.